Uppercut Start a partner program

 The tracking infrastructure handles high volume reliably, which matters for operations processing thousands or millions of events.
 Users running large scale affiliate networks mention that tracking stability and accuracy at scale is where CAKE excels compared to platforms that struggle under heavy load.

-Fraud detection capabilities receive positive mentions from users dealing with public affiliate networks where traffic quality varies.
+Fraud detection capabilities also receive positive mentions from users dealing with public affiliate networks where traffic quality varies.
 The ability to identify and block suspicious traffic patterns helps protect budgets and maintain data quality.
+For networks processing millions of clicks per day, even small percentages of fraudulent traffic represent significant wasted spend.
+CAKE’s detection logic, which can flag anomalies in click patterns, geographic distribution, and conversion timing, gives network operators confidence that their data is clean and their payouts are going to legitimate partners.

 Customization and Control